I launched a podcast in 2013. I hit 75 episodes and 141 five-star reviews. I still quit.

 At every conference, at every meetup, someone would ask the same question.
 “So what’s your niche?
 Who do you actually help?”

 I still ignored the rule on my own project.
 Mostly because picking one person felt like giving up on everyone else.
 I burned out before I admitted it.
 Not because the content failed.
-Because I was doing the work of five people for an audience I couldn’t describe in one sentence.
+Because I was doing the work of five people for an audience I could not describe in one sentence.

 How to know your niche is specific enough